aubaypt/dojos/README.md

 # dojos
-Repository of our dojos, please, for each new dojo created, create a new branch
+Repository of our dojos, please, for each new dojo created, create a new folder